anniewit/warehouse/README.md

 This programm calculates which PSUs to send to the packaging station using different local search algorithms.
 Warehouse, order and the algorithm can be specified by the user.

+## How to use:
+1. Compile/execute Interface
+2. Enter warehouse and order files as .txt, select algorithm and click run
+3. see solution
+4. repeat with different files or algorithms

 #### Interface
 The interface class takes in the input of the user (a warehouse file, an order file and a selected algorithm) and hands this to the next processing stage.
 //(Interface is supposed to be self-explaining)